Skip to content

 build_tree.rb

-Figure 12-8 shows the recursive process of building the binary tree, where each node is established during the "descending" process, and each edge (reference) is established during the "ascending" process.
+Figure 12-8 shows the recursive process of building the binary tree.
+Each node is established during the downward "recursion" process, while each edge (reference) is established during the upward "return" process.

 Recursive process of building a binary tree